RULES CONCERNING VOTER REGISTRATION APPLICATIONS SUBMITTED WITHOUT PROOF OF CITIZENSHIP

 registration application (as opposed to the standard ‘state form’) and have not yet provided proof of

-citizenship, you are registered to vote subject to subsequent official notice.
-Your name will
+citizenship, you are registered to vote unless you receive official notice stating otherwise.
+Your

-appear on the poll book for your voting location and you will be given a standard ballot.
-There is nothing
+name will appear on the poll book for your voting location and you will be given a standard ballot.

 Any person registering to vote in Kansas for the first time will be required to provide satisfactory evidence of United States citizenship.
 Individuals registered to vote in Kansas as of the effective date of this requirement are deemed to have submitted proof of citizenship and are exempt from the requirement as long as they remain on the voter registration list.